voytech/tabulate/README.md

 Table model describes how table will look like after data exporting.
 Its building blocks are:

-- `column` - easy to guess - defines a single column in target table,
+- `column` - defines a single column in table,
 - `row`  - may be user defined custom row or row that carries attributes for enriching existing record,
 - `row cell` - defines cell within row.
-Cell is bound to a column via column id.
+Cell is bound to a column via column id,
 - `attribute` - introduces extensions to basic presentation capabilities.

 Simple table model example: